ppoffice/hexo-theme-icarus/source/_posts/en/Getting-Started.md

 Finally, use the following command to start the Hexo local server and begin composing!

 {% codeblock "Shell" %}
-hexo s
+hexo server
 {% endcodeblock %}

-You can check out the [Icarus User Guide](/hexo-theme-icarus/tags/Icarus-User-Guide/) article series to learn more about Icarus and its configuration.
+You can check out the [Icarus User Guide](/hexo-theme-icarus/tags/Icarus-User-Guide/) to learn more about the theme, widgets, and plugins.
-Also, you can refer to the source code of this site for more examples by fetching the [`site` branch](https://github.com/ppoffice/hexo-theme-icarus/tree/site) of Icarus from GitHub.
+Additionally, you can refer to the source code of this site for more examples.
+It is in the [`site` branch](https://github.com/ppoffice/hexo-theme-icarus/tree/site) of the Icarus repository on GitHub.

 **Additional Resources**

-The following are some additional resources that can help you take a step further into customizing your site.
+Here are some other resources that you may find useful to further customize your site.
-You can also add a link to your Icarus tutorial below by click [this link](https://github.com/ppoffice/hexo-theme-icarus/edit/site/source/_posts/en/Getting-Started.md).
+You can also submit your Icarus tutorial through [this link](https://github.com/ppoffice/hexo-theme-icarus/edit/site/source/_posts/en/Getting-Started.md).

 <div class="menu-list is-size-6">
 <a href="https://hexo.io/docs/index.html"><i class="fas fa-bookmark mr-2"></i> Hexo documentation</a>